GRNCM Course Leader and Lecturer in Academic Studies

 After her PhD, she was awarded a post-doctoral Leverhulme Early Career Fellowship at the University of Bristol for a three-year project on Elisabeth Lutyens and Edward Clark.
 Prior to this appointment, she worked as a research assistant to Nicholas Baragwanath at the University of Nottingham (AHRC Leadership Fellowship) and as a Visiting Lecturer at Royal Holloway, London (Music Study Skills), Leeds Trinity University (MA Victorian Music), and CityLit London (20th-century Music Appreciation).
 Before her appointment at the RNCM, Annika was a Lecturer in Musicology at Liverpool Hope University, teaching a range of music history, analysis, aesthetics at UG and PG level.

-Annika is a regular author of programme notes for Bavarian Radio and other orchestras and ensembles, and has also worked as a translator, speaker, and consultant for European music festivals and orchestras.
+Annika has also worked as a regular author of programme notes for Bavarian Radio and other orchestras and ensembles, and as a translator, speaker, and consultant for European music festivals and orchestras.

 Current and Future Research

-- History and analysis: microtonal music, British twentieth-century music, women composers, musical modernism
+- History and analysis: microtonal music, British twentieth-century music, female composers, musical modernism

 - Collaboration in the arts